CallistoEnterprise/library-assetslist/README.md

-  placeholderName?: string // usually when it is undefined, it is filled by Asset.name placeholderId?: string // it can be filled by the contract tokenId() during the parsing placeholderTitle?: string // it can be filled by collectionName during the parsing
+  placeholderName?: string // usually when it is undefined, it is filled by Asset.name placeholderId?: string // it can be filled by the contract tokenId() during the parsing placeholderTitle?: string // it can be filled by collectionName during the parsing placeholderDescription?: string placeholderMedia?: string // it cann be filled by specific standard, for example for ERC721 is used tokenURI() }
-  placeholderDescription: string
-  placeholderMedia: string
-}
 ```

-> The placeholder fields are used for the UI, since we want to show different data accross different collections
+> The placeholder fields are used for the UI, especially for CallistoNFT standard, since we want to show different data accross different collections
 > We decided to choose placeholder approach when the same UI placeholder can point to different NFT metadata
 > as you can see at the image below